What is Clifford Materials Reactivity Testing?

 In modern society we come in contact with many substances every day

-in the food we eat, the products we use and the treatments we receive.
+in the enviroment, the food we eat, the products we use and the treatments we receive.

-Because each of us possesses a unique biochemistry, these substances effect
+Because each of us possesses unique chemical sensitivities, these substances effect

 each of us differently and in varying degrees.
 For some, the effects